keptn/tutorials/site/tutorials/keptn-quality-gates-prometheus-08.md

 ```

 Now it is time to have a look at the quality gate evaluation.
-Switch back to your Keptn Bridge and you'll see that a new evaluation event is coming in.
+Switch back to your Keptn's Bridge and you'll see that a new evaluation event is coming in.

 ![](./assets/prometheus-qg/bridge-sequence2.png)